gsantostasi/AlphaHubTrader/README.md

 Read the readme.txt file for further instructions.

-2) Download and install the AlphaHubTrader1_21.exe executable file (updated 2/5/2021).
+2) Download and install the AlphaHubTrader1_21.exe executable file (fully stable version, updated 2/5/2021).
 3) Put in the same folder (you can name it whatever you want) the AlphaHubTrader1_21.exe, the splash.png and icon.ico files.
 4) Create a shortcut after installation so you can launch the Trader easily.
 5) IMPORTANT: Create a separate (from the one where you saved the AlphaHubTrader1_21.exe file) folder in the C:/ directory called DataAlphaHubReader (the name needs to be exact).
 Download and move the files OPT1_C.mat and Alpha.JPG in this folder (you can find the files among the list of files in the main page).